ulrikpedersen/automatic-carnival/examples/training/README.md

 ## Acknowledgments

-Portions of the source code is derived from work by multiple authors:
+Portions of the source code are derived from work by multiple authors:
 - https://github.com/vxgmichel
 - https://github.com/tiagocoutinho
 - https://github.com/ajoubertza